jurgenwigg/py3S60/newcore/Doc/library/os.rst

   objects, and result in an object of the same type, if a path or file name is returned.

-* On VxWorks, os.popen, os.fork, os.execv and os.spawn*p* are not supported.
+* On VxWorks, os.fork, os.execv and os.spawn*p* are not supported.

 .. note::